carderne/carderne.github.io/_posts/2019-11-25-wake-up-light.md

 ![BCM numbers](/assets/images/2019/raspberry-pi-pinout.png)

-The easiest way to get everything going is to get a reasonably sized breadboard (mine is way too small), a big handful of different coloured male-male and male-female jumper wires and a decent variet of resistors.
-If you can get a low-current RGB LED working, it will be easier to then move on to the higher current one, which needs to be drive by MOSFETs.
+The easiest way to get everything going is to get a reasonably sized breadboard (mine is way too small), a big handful of different coloured male-male and male-female jumper wires and a decent variety of resistors.
+If you can get a low-current RGB LED working, it will be easier to then move to the higher current one, which needs to be driven by MOSFETs.

 My circuit diagram is shown below, and you can click [here](https://crcit.net/c/6a70f01efec64144a5f891bd44966b72) to get an editable copy for yourself.
 The left side is the LED setup, and the simple bit on the right is for the button.
 The MOSFET's are the bits in the middle, with each one have Gate on the left (where they're 'controlled'), Source on top and Drain to earth on the bottom.
 Note that three LEDs are typically on physical object, but are electrically separate.
 Some LEDs are either common-anode (+ together) or common cathode (- together); mine was all separate but I wired the anodes (+ side) together, as that was how the low-current LED I played with was wired.
 If yours is common-cathode, you'll need to put it on the Drain rather than source side of the MOSFETs.